k-e-s-h-a-v/explorer-plus/README.md

 ## Features

 - **File Size:** See the size of each file in the explorer.
-- **Folder Count:** See the number of files and folders inside each directory.
+- **Date Created:** See the date created of every file and folder.
 - **Folder Size:** See the total size of each folder.
+- **Date Modified:** See the date Modified of every file and folder.

 ## Usage